jthmiller/GEN711_S21/syllabus.md

 - [Slack](https://gen711f17.slack.com/)
 - Canvas: Grades only
-- Google: everything you'll learn this semester has been discussed on the internet- it is just a matter of tracking down your question.
+- Google: everything you'll learn this semester has been discussed on the internet- it is just a matter of tracking down your question and then the answer.
 - [http://SeqAnswers.com](http://SeqAnswers.com): The forums are really great.
 - BioStars: [https://www.biostars.org/t/](https://www.biostars.org/t/)
 - Summer workshop website that has lots of good info: [http://angus.readthedocs.org/en/2016](http://angus.readthedocs.org/en/2016)